harvey-euph/harvey-euph.github.io/_posts/2025-09-23-real-fast-spanish.md

 Ella fue seleccionado para el equipo nacional.

 Why were you not selected for the position.
-?Por que no fuiste seleccionado para el puesto?
+¿Por que no fuiste seleccionado para el puesto?

 We were not invited to the wedding.
 No fuimos invitados a la boda.